SterTheStar/Installium/README.md

 ```

 ### Method 3: Application Menu
-1. Look for "Universal Package Installer" in your app menu
+1. Look for "Installium" in your app menu
 2. Launch the application
 3. Click "Select Package" to choose a file